ronhombre/KyberKotlin/README.md

 This library is tested against Bouncy Castle's Java ML-KEM implementation 1 million times for each parameter set.
 For quick testing we also do 10 thousand times (see JVMTest.kt file).

 > [!NOTE]
+> Version 2.1.0 is a maintenance release.
+It is essentially 2.0.1 but additionally supports linuxArm64, iosX64,
+> iosArm64, and iosSimulatorArm64 as well as Kotlin 2.4.20 and Gradle 9.7.1.
+It also uses KeccakKotlin 2.3.0.

+> [!NOTE]
 > Version 2.0.1 brings astounding performance improvements by updating the underlying KeccakKotlin library to 2.0.1.
 The
 > memory allocations during JVMBenchmark was initially at 275.57GB(2.0.0) and it brought it down to 53.88GB(2.0.1); All
 > thanks to my full control over KeccakKotlin which gave me the freedom to optimize it ridiculously to bring my